Programme code: AK1287

 Teachers have the opportunity to explore a special area of interest in their teaching.
 They carry out in-depth reading in their area of focus, try out their theory of teaching in the classroom, and then reflect on their teaching.

-Graduates of the programme have explored areas, such as ways to teach vocabulary through reading, teaching spoken language through using authentic texts and intercultural language teaching.
+Graduates of the programme have explored areas, such as teaching vocabulary through reading, teaching spoken language through using authentic texts and intercultural language teaching.

 Applicants must discuss their intended study sequence with the programme leader before enrolling in papers.
 Semester 1 papers are noted below; students wishing to start the programme midyear will need to study part time as Semester 1 papers are a pre-requisite for Semester 2 papers.